mpv-player/mpv/DOCS/edl-mpv.rst

     <filename>,<start in seconds>,<length in seconds>

 If the start time is omitted, 0 is used.
-If the length is omitted, the estimated duration of the source file is used.
+If the length is omitted, the estimated remaining duration of the source file is used.

 Note::